nganinho/Basys3---sht10_fpga/README.md

 4. Add reset sequence.
 [AI] --> Change code.
 It is unsured that the device can operate normally after starting from system reset.
 It should be "transmission reset" from beginning of a data communication.

-5. [Thold and Tsetup of data from FPGA]
+5. Thold and Tsetup of data from FPGA: [AI]
 --> check again the code to make sure it follow the timing specification of the spec to the IC.

 6. Timing violation of RH calculation logic.